webix-hub/docs/data/pivot/filters.md

 Sometimes, we need to use different values for filtering.
 For example, if you use a date filter that returns timestamp values and you want to display formatted date values in Pivot.
-In such a case, you can put a pair of a formatted and a “timestamp” fields into the *filterMap* collection of Pivot (PivotChart).
+In such a case, you can put a pair of a formatted and a “timestamp” fields into the api/ui.pivot_filtermap_config.md collection of Pivot (PivotChart).

 A new data property can be added directly to datasource or with the help of [scheme $init](desktop/data_scheme.md#initkey).
 Properties of data items that begin with “$” are not added into the “Fields” list.